 Repeat eight times on each side, alternating sides.

 Benefit: Helps create circulation and blood flow to the attachment tissue at the base of the sitz bones and pelvis.
-This can help reduce low back and hamstring tension and pain.

 The Triad Ball